-Back before app-assisted games, we had VCR Board Games and they were… doing their best.
+Back before app-assisted games, we had VCR Board Games like Atmosfear.
+And they were doing their best.

 Have you ever gotten tricked by a spam bot?
 It’s alright, me too.
 The bots never really respond to what you say.
 They just are set up to respond in a way that you probably responded, based on the last thing they said.
 Well, VCR games are the same thing.

-If you’re unfamiliar, back in the 80s and early 90s VCR board games gained some non-zero amount of popularity.
+Back in the 80s and early 90s, VCR board games gained some non-zero amount of popularity.
 The general idea was to have a VCR accompany the game and act as a Dungeon Master of sorts.
 But, like the spam bots, the VCR can’t really respond to what you’re doing.
 Some VCR games would attempt to have some interactivity, but it was always clunky at best.
-Not like the subject of today: they barely tried at all.

 A Little Bit of History

 Because we do our research here at BoLS, I’ve preemptively answered the question plaguing your mind right now.
-Who is this actor and where is he now?
+Who is this actor, and where is he now?
 The man you see shouting before you is Wenanty Nosul.
 He’s since appeared in mostly Polish drama, but he’s got quite the filmography.
-He’s been in films with Christopher Lee and Malcolm McDowell, and appeared regularly (over 130 episodes) in The Crown of Kings, a Polish historical drama.
+He’s been in films with Christopher Lee and Malcolm McDowell and appeared regularly (over 130 episodes) in The Crown of Kings, a Polish historical drama.
+And still active in TV and movies.
 He also did an interview with Vice a few years ago.

-The goal of each player in Atmosfear is to be the first to collect 6 keys and conquer their fear, kinda.
+The goal of each player in Atmosfear is to be the first to collect six keys and conquer their fear, kinda.

 Fate Cards offer some chance of a coin flip.
-Usually some small benefit to a minor detriment.
-Still these cards are fairly typical.
+Usually offering some small benefit to a minor detriment.
+Still, these cards are fairly typical.
 But I’ll give credit to the cleverness of the Time cards.

 The last major gameplay mechanic is the most obvious and titular: the video itself.
-As the Gate Keeper video plays, he’ll show out colors and numbers (which each play chose during setup).
-If he calls out a player’s color or number, he’ll give you some task to complete.
+As the Gate Keeper video plays, he’ll show colors and numbers (which each player chose during setup).
+If he calls out a player’s color or number, he’ll give you some tasks to complete.
 Usually something in the vein of “If you roll your number, take a key.”
-But if the video ends (60 minutes) before any play can win, all players lose.
+But if the 60-minute-long video ends before any player can win, all players lose.

-Once a player has 6 keys, they can attempt to move to the middle space, by exact roll.
+Once a player has six keys, they can attempt to move to the middle space by the exact roll.
 If they do, they must roll a 6.
 If they do that, they draw a Nightmare card.
-These Nightmare cards are blank, but during setup each player wrote their biggest fear on one of the cards.
+These Nightmare cards are blank initially.
+However, during setup, each player wrote their biggest fear on one of the cards.
 If the player draws their own greatest fear, they lose the game and are out.
-Bummer.
 If they draw any other card, they win.
 Real high stakes at the end there.